(Fine Games Logo) ( Fine Games, the BEST in New & Used Strategy Gaming )

 • Box Type - how is the game packaged?
 Often there were many box types, including a non-boxed ziplock or folio format.
 Plus, some people remove their games from the original box.

-• Smell - does the game have a musty or mildewy smell?
+• Smell - does the game have a musty or mildew smell?
+Tobacco smoke smell?

 • Staining - does the game have any spots, spills or stains?
 Mildew stains or spots often--but not always--accompany mildew smell or storage in a damp place.
 And many games are marked by coffee or other liquid stains.